sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/benefits.md

 ## **2024 Benefit plans**

 US-based teammates can use this [Rippling tool](https://app.rippling.com/benefits/preview/or8vgxl35ymgb56b) to review insurance plan options as PDFs.
-Premiums for teammates, spouse, and dependents are covered 100%.
+Our Premiums for teammates, spouse, and dependents are covered 100%.
 You can also reference these PDFs below:

 Medical: